hashicorp/hcp-terraform-operator/README.md

   --set controllers.workspace.workers=5
 ```

-In this example, the Operator will watch 3 namespaces in the Kubernetes cluster: `white`, `red`, and `blue`.
+In this example, the Operator will watch 3 namespaces in the Kubernetes cluster: `white`, `blue`, and `red`.

 ### Upgrade with options
 ```